European shares retreat from six-week highs; gold miners fall

 "We see this as still being a rising market ...
 There may be some more volatility ahead, but focus is turning to the second-quarter company results season and the numbers should be solid," said Christian Jimenez, head of asset manager Diamant Bleu Gestion in Paris.

 Precious metal miners soured the mood.
-Fresnillo fell 4.4 percent and Randgold 4.7 percent after gold hit a five-year low.
+Fresnillo (FRES.L) fell 4.4 percent and Randgold (RRS.L) 4.7 percent after gold hit a five-year low.

-OCI was the top gainer, up 14.1 percent after the Amsterdam-listed chemical company confirmed it was in advanced merger talks with U.S. fertiliser maker CF Industries Holdings Inc.
+OCI was the top gainer, up 14.1 percent after the Amsterdam-listed chemical company confirmed it was in advanced merger talks with U.S. fertilizer maker CF Industries Holdings Inc (CF.N).

-Norwegian peer Yara International rose 1.7 percent.
-Yara sold a 50 percent stake in its British fertiliser manufacturer to CF Industries, its joint venture partner, three weeks ago and traders said further M&A activity could follow.
+Norwegian peer Yara International (YAR.OL) rose 1.7 percent.
+Yara sold a 50 percent stake in its British fertilizer manufacturer to CF Industries, its joint venture partner, three weeks ago and traders said further M&A activity could follow.

 "CF held talks with Yara last year ... and we still see the potential for continual activity in this space," said Atif Latif, director of trading at Guardian Stockbrokers.